Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 🚀🕶️ Sandbox VR: From startup to virtual reality experience company – Now also in Baden-Württemberg – Mannheim – in Q 6 Q 7

-Sandbox VR is not a new concept on the international market, but the third location in Germany and the first in Baden-Württemberg marks a significant milestone.
-With over 50 locations worldwide, the company offers immersive, physical VR experiences that are fundamentally different from the well-known sit-down or stand-alone VR applications.
-Here we are talking about full-body VR, in which players are equipped with motion sensors and can physically move through virtual worlds.
+Sandbox VR is not a new concept on the international market, but its third location in Germany and first in Baden-Württemberg marks a significant milestone.
+With over 50 locations worldwide, the company offers immersive, embodied VR experiences that differ fundamentally from familiar seated or stand-alone VR applications.
+Here, we're talking about whole-body VR, where players are equipped with motion sensors and can physically move through virtual worlds.

 More about it here:

-🎮✨ Differences of Virtual Worlds: Location-Based VR Experiences with Full-Body VR Platforms vs. Metaverse and Extended Reality
+🎮✨ Differences between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse and Extended Reality

-🛍️✨ Virtual reality (VR) has made remarkable progress in recent years and is opening up completely new opportunities for users to experience digital worlds.
-Two main trends have emerged: location-based VR experiences with full-body VR platforms and the Metaverse or Extended Reality (XR).
-But what are the differences between these two approaches and what unique experiences do they offer?
+🛍️✨ Virtual reality (VR) has made remarkable progress in recent years, opening up entirely new ways for users to experience digital worlds.
+Two main trends have emerged: location-based VR experiences with whole-body VR platforms and the metaverse, or extended reality (XR).
+But what are the differences between these two approaches, and what unique experiences do they offer?

-🎧🕺 Location-based VR experiences with full-body VR platforms
+🎧🕺 Location-based VR experiences with whole-body VR platforms

-Location-based VR experiences take place in dedicated facilities equipped with sophisticated technology.
+Location-based VR experiences take place in specially designed facilities equipped with advanced technology.
 The focus here is on full-body motion capture technology with haptic feedback.
-Participants wear VR headsets, haptic vests and motion sensors placed all over their bodies.
-This equipment allows the user's movements to be precisely transferred into the virtual world, creating seamless interaction with the environment.
+Participants wear VR headsets, haptic vests, and motion sensors distributed throughout their bodies.
+This equipment allows the user's movements to be precisely translated into the virtual world, creating seamless interaction with the environment.

-A striking feature of these experiences is the hyperreal VR experience.
-Through haptic feedback, users feel physical feedback from the virtual world, be it the resistance when opening a virtual door or the recoil when firing a weapon.
-This significantly increases the feeling of immersion and blurs the line between reality and virtuality.
+A striking feature of these experiences is the hyperrealistic VR experience.
+Through haptic feedback, users feel physical sensations from the virtual world, such as the resistance when opening a virtual door or the recoil when firing a weapon.
+This significantly enhances the feeling of immersion and blurs the line between reality and virtuality.

 Application examples